This post may contain affiliate links.

 Unlike some of coffee’s hormone disturbing properties, tea can have a positive effect on hormones.

 In this post, I’ll share 5 major ways tea can help balance your hormones.
-(And I have a great deal on some amazing tea to share with you at the end of the post!)
+(And here’s the tea brand that I’m loving lately.)

 Keep reading to learn more!